Complete damage in linear elastic materials - Modeling, weak formulation and existence results: Modeling and main results

-Note that complete damage is possible if and only if $g(0)=0$.
+Note that complete damage occurs if and only if $g(0)=0$.
 The case $g(0)>0$ would describe incomplete damage which is already covered in the mathematical literature (see Section \ref{section:motivation}).
-As mentioned in the introduction, a regularization scheme is adapted, where a regularized elastic energy density $W^\varepsilon$, $\varepsilon>0$, is used instead of $W$ in the first instance.
+As mentioned in the introduction, we start with a regularization, where a regularized elastic energy density $W^\varepsilon$, $\varepsilon>0$, is used instead of $W$.
 More precisely, $W^\varepsilon$ is given by

-In the complete damage regime $\varepsilon=0$, the deformation variable becomes meaningless on material fragment with maximal damage because the free energy density vanishes regardless of the values of $u$.
+In the complete damage regime $\varepsilon=0$, the displacement variable becomes meaningless on material fragment with maximal damage because the free energy density vanishes regardless of the values of $u$.
 Therefore, the balance laws \eqref{eqn:microforceBalance} and \eqref{eqn:forceBalance} make obviously only sense pointwise in $\{z>0\}$.
-Beyond that, as already mentioned in the introduction, a phenomenon (in the following called \textit{material exclusion}) might cause severe troubles.
+Beyond that, as already mentioned in the introduction, a phenomenon (in the following called \textit{material exclusion}) might occur:

-Suppose that at a specific time point $t$, a path-connected component $P$ (relatively open in $\ol\Omega$) from $\{x\in\ol\Omega\,|\,z(x,t)>0\}$ is isolated from the Dirichlet boundary, i.e. $\C H^{n-1}(P\cap D)=0$.
-In this case, Korn's inequality fails on $P$ and, consequently, the deformation field $u_\varepsilon$ for the regularized system cannot be controlled on $P$ in the transition $\varepsilon\rightarrow 0^+$.
-To overcome this problem, path-connected components $P$ of the not completely damaged area $\{z(t)>0\}$ isolated from the Dirichlet boundary, i.e. $\C H^{n-1}(P\cap D)=0$, will be excluded from our considerations in our proposed model.
-On the one hand, this make our model accessible for a rigorous analysis and, on the other hand, for some applications, the detached parts might be of little interest anyway.
-This approach is illustrated in Figure 1 and motivates the definition of maximal admissible subsets.
+Suppose that at a specific time point $t$, a path-connected component $P$ (relatively open in $\ol\Omega$) in $\{x\in\ol\Omega\,|\,z(x,t)>0\}$ is isolated from the Dirichlet boundary, i.e. $\C H^{n-1}(P\cap D)=0$.
+In this case, path-connected components $P$ of the not completely damaged area $\{z(t)>0\}$ isolated from the Dirichlet boundary, i.e. $\C H^{n-1}(P\cap D)=0$, will be excluded in our proposed model since the detached parts might be of little interest in the evolution process, see Figure 1.
+This type of modeling leads to an evolution system on a time-dependent shrinking domain and motivates the definition of maximal admissible subsets.

 \begin{definition}[Admissible subsets of $\ol\Omega$]$\;$ \begin{enumerate} {(\roman{enumi})} \item Let $F\subseteq \ol\Omega$ be a relatively open subset and

 for $x\in F$.
 We say that $F$ is \textit{admissible} with respect to the Dirichlet boundary $D$ if for every $x\in F$ the condition